Trump mocks 'phony blue wave,' says immigration will carry GOP to midterm wins

 "We're building the wall step by step, and it's not easy because we have a little opposition called the Democrats," he said.
 "I guess they just don't mind crime.
 They don't mind crime.
 It's pretty sad."

-Specifically, Trump targeted Democratic governors and mayors who have opposed efforts to deport undocumented immigrants, and took particular aim at New York Mayor Gov. Andrew Cuomo and congressional Democrats.
+Specifically, Trump targeted Democratic governors, mayors and politicians who have opposed efforts to deport undocumented immigrants, and took particular aim at New York Gov. Andrew Cuomo and congressional Democrats.

 "Any politician who puts criminal aliens before American citizens should find a new line of work because it’s not going to work," he said.
 "Any politicians that get up and say that our country was never great — you heard that — I think that’s the end of that career."